rawoyera/rawoyera/README.md

 - Research framing and insight translation

 ## 💼 Background
 - CRM management and analytics within nonprofit and healthcare organizations
+- Project management experience supporting cross-functional initiatives and operational workflows
+- Research experience translating questions into measurable metrics and insights
 - Experience working with messy, real-world operational and systems data
-- Cross-functional collaboration with program, operations, clinical, and leadership teams
+- Collaboration with program, operations, clinical, and leadership teams

 ## 📊 Selected Projects
 ### Exploratory Analysis of Engagement & Value Patterns *(In progress)*